telerik/maui-docs/controls/popup/overview.md

 ## Key Features

 * [Modal popups]({% slug popup-modal %})&mdash;You can define whether the popup will be modal or not.
-In both cases, the UI behind the popup gets inactive and cannot be used until the popup is closed.
+In both cases, the UI behind the MAUI popup gets inactive and cannot be used until the popup is closed.
 When you have a modal popup, it will not be automatically closed when the user clicks outside its viewport.

-* [Placement configuration]({% slug popup-placement %})&mdash;You can place the Popup control in various positions by using the supported settings such as the placement mode, target, and horizontal and vertical offsets.
+* [Placement configuration]({% slug popup-placement %})&mdash;You can place the .NET MAUI Popup control in various positions by using the supported settings such as the placement mode, target, and horizontal and vertical offsets.

 * [Animation settings]({% slug popup-animations %})&mdash;The Popup provides sleek customizable animations played while the control is displayed or hidden.

-* [Styling API]({%slug popup-styling%})&mdash;Customize the color outside of the Popup control.
+* [Styling API]({%slug popup-styling%})&mdash;Customize the color outside of the .NET MAUI Popup control.

 ## Next Steps